Hiimus/arca_bookstore/TESTING.md

 </details>

 - As a non-registered user I want to select categories so that I can find multiple products within a category.
-    - A non-registered can select categories from the products page.
+    - A non-registered user can select categories from the products page.

 <details>
   <summary>Select a category</summary>